xMakaco/pythia4syllo/README.md

 ### `ask_question(prompt)`

 Actually interrograte the model.
-Here the model hyperparameters can be found.
+The model hyperparameters can be found here.

 - **Input:** `prompt` - The prompt to interact with the model.
 - **Output:** `answer` - The generated response from the model.

 ### `chat_with_model()`

-Interact with the Pythia model using manual input.

-- **Functionality:** Engages in a chat-style interaction with the loaded model, allowing users to input prompts and receive responses.
+Interact with the Pythia model using manual input, engaging in a chat-style interaction with the already loaded model, thus allowing users to input prompts and receive responses.

 - **Output:** Stores the chat log in 'chat_log.tsv'.

 ### `run_model_on_data()`

-Load a dataset and run the Pythia model for each row.

-- **Functionality:** Loads a dataset of syllogisms and runs the Pythia model for each row, generating responses.
+Load a dataset of syllogisms and run the Pythia model for each row, generating a response for each syllogism given.

 - **User Inputs:**
   - `context` - Optional, space where to add any kind of contextual knowledge about the task at hand, the definition of syllogisms, etc.
   - `trigger` - The phrase that prompts the model to give a logical answer, i.e. "It follows that: ", "Therefore, ", etc.
 - **Output:** Stores the results in a log file.

-## Additional Libraries
+## Additional libraries

 The required libraries can be installed with: